 Spiralizer Tri-Blade Vegetable Slicer

 I’ll be honest, I know ‘Spiralizing’ is the big craze right now, but before receiving this product, I have never used one before and I’m not sure I would have if it wasn’t included in this post.
 That said, I may be a convert.
 This Spiralizer performed exceptionally well.
-To start, the first thing I noticed about the Spiralizer is how light it is, and nevertheless it seemed to be very sturdy, and well-built.
+To start, the first thing I noticed about the Spiralizer is how light it is, and nevertheless, it seemed to be very sturdy, and well-built.
 The instructions it came with were very basic, and at first we were a little confused (being the newbies we were) so, we did what all adults do these days when needing information on how to do something – we went to YouTube.
 After a few minutes, all became clear and we were on our way.
 It was pretty simple to assemble.
 I it was just a case of removing the protective tape from a blade (there are three; the straight one is for making ribbons, the coarser chipper blade makes curls, while the shredder creates noodles), giving it a quick rinse and dry, and then slotting it into the Spiralizer.

 We chose a selection of fruit and vegetables with which to test the Spiralizer, some hard, some not.
-We were determined put it to its test.
+We were determined to put it to its test.
 First of all, we made zucchini noodles.
 These were incredibly easy to spiralize and my son was thrilled with the results so we quickly moved on.

 We changed the blade, and did some carrots; we were attempting to make long spirals, but sadly, the carrot spirals didn’t hold up, and at most, we’d only got a few coils before they broke.
 We were a little disappointed by this and checked to make sure we were using it correctly, but we never did get long spirals out of it.

 For the apples, we changed to the ribbon blade.
-It was very easy to spiralize, so we went straight for a potato It was so easy to do, my seven year old son took over and the results were perfect.
+It was very easy to spiralize, so we went straight for a potato It was so easy to do, my seven-year-old son took over and the results were perfect.

 We had a really good time testing this out.
-I only wish I took photos, but my son was in his pyjamas and forbid me to take out the camera (fair enough right?).
-The Spiralizer is very easy to clean, and comes apart for the top shelf of the dishwasher.
+I only wish I took photos, but my son was in his pajamas and forbid me to take out the camera (fair enough right?).
+The Spiralizer is very easy to clean and comes apart for the top shelf of the dishwasher.
 For storage, there are handy integrated compartments in the base to store two of the three blades.
 In conclusion, it’s hard to see how anyone could go wrong with this Spiralizer Tri-Blade Vegetable Slicer; it’s simple, it’s efficient, it’s fast, it’s easy to clean.
 I’m a convert and am planning a recipe to share next week.

 The Chef’n Potato Ricer